Royal Institution of Chartered Surveyors: SMM

+Commercial leases

+A commercial lease code was published in 2020 as part of an RICS professional statement to promote best practice, replacing a code of practice for commercial leases first developed in 1995, with updates issued in 2002 and 2007.
+The initial code was seen as an attempt to balance relationships between landlords and premises renters, especially in the small business sector.
+The code adopted in 2020 reflected a perception that "the lettings market became more evenly balanced between landlords and tenants" by this time.
+The code operates as a professional statement with mandatory obligations applicable to RICS members and regulated firms, and separately as a "good practice" document without the mandatory requirements, for use outside a professional context.

 Charitable works

 Lionheart is the benevolent fund for past and present RICS members and their families.
 The charity was established in 1899 and provides financial support, health and well-being packages, and work-related counselling and befriending support.
 RICS also supports the Chartered Surveyors Training Trust, which helps young people enter the profession through apprenticeships; Charity Property Help, which provides property advice to charities and voluntary organisations, and The Chartered Surveyors' Voluntary Service (CSVS), a registered charity providing free property advice to people who would otherwise struggle to access professional assistance.